GarimaSubedi01/Web_dev_html/README.md

 ### 💻 Day 10

 Learnt about linking to relative pages, linking images, linking to sections within a page, using whitespace & ideation and learnt about comments.

+### 💻 Day 11

+Created a fashion blog webpage as a project.